matt-kosman/horticulture_panel/README.md

 <p align="center"><img width="70%" src="kicad/images/horticulture_panel_revA_sch_led_driver.png"></br><b>two of the six <i>hyper red</i> LEDs and their associated driver</b></p>

 The LEDs are arranged in a grid with 12.5mm spacing to fit the selected Ledil C16597 lens.
-The footprints for the LEDs and drivers were expended to allow hand soldering.
+The footprints for the LEDs and drivers were expanded to allow hand soldering.

 <p align="center"><img width="40%" src="kicad/images/horticultore_panel_revA_brd_led_array.png"></br><b>LED array with expanded footprints and lens mounting holes</b></p>